SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 Comes with a MIDI feedback mode to send updated parameter values on the MIDI follow feedback channel for mapped MIDI cc's.
 Feedback is sent whenever you change context on the deluge and whenever parameter values for the active context are changed.

-Comes with an XML file (MIDIFollow.XML) with default CC to Deluge parameter mappings.
+Comes with an XML file (`SETTINGS/MIDIFollow.XML`) with default CC to Deluge parameter mappings.
 You can customize this XML file to map CC's differently as required.

 **Simple summary:**
 - Set your follow and feedback channel(s)
 - Set your MIDI Controller(s) to the same channel(s)
 - Set a root note for your kits
-- Confirm that your controller cc's are mapped to the parameters you want (via MIDIFollow.XML)
+- Confirm that your controller cc's are mapped to the parameters you want (via `SETTINGS/MIDIFollow.XML`)
 - Play and control the deluge instruments and parameters with ease!

 **No more re-learning your MIDI controllers every time you start a new song, add new clips or change instrument presets.**